decentraland/sdk7-goerli-plaza/Party-Time/README.md

 The RESTful API called is `https://worldtimeapi.org/api`, which returns a JSON file with several fields that can be read.

+If you want to change the streaming server you have to update the permission in scene.json

 ## Try it out